Must-Have Features of a Payment Gateway Going into Q2 of the 21st Century

 Spell platform has already covered each of these payfac advantages technologically and offers affordable global access on a SaaS basis.
 Cool, right?
 When you have the top engine in place, there is only one question left…

 Becoming a payfac is undoubtedly a difficult but extremely rewarding challenge.
-However, having a technological partner like Spell makes the goal of becoming the payment facilitator much easier to reach.
+However, having a technological partner like Spell makes achieving the goal of becoming a payment facilitator much easier.

 You just need to find the right acquiring partner and convince them that the payfac model makes business sense for your project and you’re capable of executing it, controlling anti-money laundering risks.

-To prepare for the negotiation with the acquiring partner, you must take care of the following vital things.
+To prepare for the negotiation with the acquiring partner, you must address the following vital items.

 Being a payment facilitator isn’t just about generating income from payments.
 There are policies you must follow when underwriting sub-accounts.

-That’s why in order just to have a chance to get a payment facilitator’s MID, you need to have a payment institution license in place.
-Take note that relevant licenses could have different naming depending on the country of regulation and a specific level of authority: payment service provider, payment institution, electronic money institution, money service business, etc.
+That’s why, to have a chance to get a payment facilitator’s MID, you need to have a payment institution license in place.
+Note that relevant licenses may have different names depending on the country of regulation and the specific level of authority: payment service provider, payment institution, electronic money institution, money service business, etc.

 It is required because, as a payfac, you’ll be able to customise things based on the field and country your clients work in, their size, and risk tolerance.